graydot/potter/docs/DISTRIBUTION.md

-# Rephrasely Distribution System
+# Potter Distribution System

-This document describes how Rephrasely handles building and distributing releases via GitHub Releases.
+This document describes how Potter handles building and distributing releases via GitHub Releases.

 ## Overview

-Rephrasely now uses **GitHub Releases** for distribution instead of local build files.
+Potter now uses **GitHub Releases** for distribution instead of local build files.
 This provides:

 - ✅ **Centralized Distribution**: All releases available on GitHub
 - ✅ **Version Management**: Automatic tagging and release notes